-Using the Send-only on an Insert Jack
+Using the Send Only on an Insert Jack

-If you insert a TS (mono) 1/4" plug only partially (to the first click) into a Mackie insert jack, the plug will not activate the jack switch and will not open the insert loop in the circuit (thereby allowing the channel signal to continue on its merry way through the mixer).
+If you insert a TS (mono) 1/4" plug only partially (to the first click) into a VLZ4 insert jack, the plug will not activate the jack switch and will not open the insert loop in the circuit (thereby allowing the channel signal to continue on its merry way through the mixer).

-This allows you to tap out the channel signal without interrupting normal operation.
+This allows you to tap out the channel or bus signal without interrupting normal operation.

 If you push the 1/4" TS plug in to the second click, you will open the jack switch and create a direct out, which does interrupt the signal in that channel.
-See Figure G.
+See the illustration below.